vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 Śiva asks Brahmā, who tells him that a means \( upāya\) does exists.
 Brahmā

-initiates Śiva in the ṣaḍakṣara, the Mantrarāja, on the bank of the Gaṅgā in Vārāṇasī at Lolārka on a S¯uryaparvan day \(AgS 7.14–15\).
+initiates Śiva in the ṣaḍakṣara, the Mantrarāja, on the bank of the Gaṅgā in Vārāṇasī at Lolārka on a Sūryaparvan day \(AgS 7.14–15\).
 After japa  and other devout practices for a long period, Rāma appears to Śiva and is ready to fulfil